mattermost/docs/source/process/documentation-UItext-guidelines.rst

 User Interface Text Guidelines
 ===============================
 This is the Mattermost style guide for text used in the Mattermost product.
-Use these guidelines to ensure the the text on the Mattermost user interface (UI) is consistent and clear.
+Use these guidelines to ensure the text on the Mattermost user interface (UI) is consistent and clear.
 These guidelines cover two types of UI text:

-- The messages that are triggered because something happened
+- Messages triggered because something happened
-- The static text on the user interface
+- Static text on the user interface

 .. note::